StaffanMelin/dstudio/docs/dstudio-doc.md

 ## Basic tutorial

-Lets create a subtractive synthesizer that you can play on the computer keyboard.
+Lets create a subtractive synthesizer that outputs a random sequence of notes.

 We will start with `example-00-test`.
 This basic project creates a synthesizer, loads it with a preset and starts a note.